scontain/scone_mesh_tutorial/README.md

 > **NOTE:** For information on how to use `sconectl`, run `sconectl --help`

-Apart from installing the software handled by the check_prerequisites.sh` script, you also need:
+Apart from installing the software handled by the `check_prerequisites.sh` script, you also need:

-- Read and write access to a container registry, where you want to store your container image with the Hello World service.
+- read and write access to a container registry, where you want to store your container image with the Hello World service.
 - Access to a [Kubernetes](https://kubernetes.io) cluster,
 to which you want to deploy your Hello World application.